On this page, we will look at the following issues concerning the compilation of a slide show:

 - using images in slide shows

 With the slide show settings, you can tell the program what kind of presentation you are making.
 It is best to specify the settings before starting to enter data into individual slides.
-In PowerPoint, you can find the page ribbon on the Design tab in the Customize toolbar group (see image below).
+In PowerPoint, you can find these settings on the Design tab in the Customize toolbar group (see image below) under Slide Size.